 Before starting construction on a new building or altering an existing building, you must first secure a building permit at the local Department of Buildings.
 Before issuing the permit, the Department of Buildings verifies that the plans conform to all applicable codes and regulations, and that the plans meeting zoning and other codes.
-A Building Inspector from the local Department of Buildings periodically checks the site as construction progresses.
-When the construction is completed, the Building Inspector makes a final inspection.
+A Building Inspector from the local Department of Buildings may periodically check the site as construction progresses.
+When the construction is completed, the Building Inspector performs a final inspection.
 If the construction passes the final inspection, a Certificate of Occupancy is issued.

 If you are constructing a new building or altering an existing building, you are required to obtain a building permit.
 An application for a building permit is filed with the local Department of Buildings.
 This application may require plans be filed, site studies be conducted, etc. The Department of Buildings either issues a permit, recommends changes to the plan that will allow a building permit to be issued, or denies the application.
 No work may begin until the Department of Buildings issues the building permit.